 How much do I need to pay for the programme?

-Participants have to pay a cash deposit of HK$500 (refundable upon programme completion and fulfillment of the host and CEO's requirements).
 Unless otherwise specified, group expenses for programmes organized by mainland institutions (such as accommodation, meals, group activities and transport) are to be borne by the hosts in general, whereas expenses for programmes in Taiwan (such as accommodation, meals, group activities and transport) are borne by participating students in general (the amount for individual programmes will be announced separately).
 Participants will have to pay for the round-trip travel expenses and any other personal expenses.